renaissance-publishing/renaissance/content/chapters/20-skills.md

         lies, regardless of how skillful a liar a character is.
       - Example Specializations: lying, negotiating, impersonation

-  - Disable Device (COO)

-      - Active, Physical, Technical
-      - Represents your ability to defeat mechanical devices.
-      - Used to pick locks, disable traps and disable magical devices.
-      - Usually used unopposed, although the quality of the device might impose a penalty (or allow a bonus).
-      - Specialization: lock-picking, traps, clockwork

   - Disguise (INT)

       - Active, Social